A B O U T

-Austin has also scored over 40 feature films, and his first major film score, for the Sundance Film Festival-winning film Captain Abu Raed, was shortlisted for the 2009 Academy Awards for Best Original Score.
-Shortly afterward, the Hollywood Reporter named Austin “One of 15 Composers Primed to Join the A-List.”
+Austin has also scored nearly 50 feature films, and his first major film score, for the Sundance Film Festival-winning film Captain Abu Raed, was shortlisted for the 2009 Academy Awards for Best Original Score by the LA Times.
 His next major film, Grace, was also a hit at the Sundance Film Festival.
 Austin’s score (which featured a wild array of custom-recorded sounds such as babies crying and horse flies, in addition to a large ensemble of clarinets at London’s famed Abbey Road Studios), was also highly lauded, earning a notorious Fangoria Chainsaw Award nomination and being cited by “Visions in Sound” (a popular film scoring radio program) as among the Top 10 Scores for 2010.
 His most recent films are writer/director Adam Alleca’s Standoff, starring Thomas Jane and Laurence Fishburne, and Amin Matalqa’s The Rendezvous, starring Stana Katic.

 Passionate about education, Austin is a regular public speaker at schools and events around the world, in addition to pre-concert talks and workshops.
-He also serves on the Board of Directors for the non-profit Education Through Music – Los Angeles (www.etmla.org).
+He also serves on the Board of Directors for the non-profit Education Through Music – Los Angeles.